abubnys/MEA_perfusion_package/README.md

 ![raw spike rates](/raw_spk_rate.png)

-Smoothing the data with a spline function improves this outcome somewhat, but does aa poor job of showing the underlying long term trends of the experiment
+Smoothing the data with a spline function improves this outcome somewhat, but does a poor job of showing the underlying long term trends of the experiment

 ![smoothed rates](/smoothed_spk_rates.png)